logicalguess/DynamicBehavior/README.md

 In complex, large-scale projects it is essential to rely on generic code and frameworks to ensure reuse and development speed.
-The single inheritance model is a big obstacle from this point of view, that is why languages like Ruby and Scala are using mixins or traits to solve this problem.
+The single inheritance model is a big obstacle from this point of view, that is why languages like Ruby and Scala are using mixins or traits to mix behavior from multiple sources into a single instance.
 This project is an attempt to bring the same kind of functionality to Objective-C.

 # Dynamic Properties